-Prof. Thouvenin supervises master theses as part of the seminars offered, which can be found in the current course catalog and on the chair's website.
+Prof. Thouvenin supervises master theses as part of the seminars offerd, which can be found in the current couse catalog and on the chair's website.
 If you are interested in writing a master thesis as part of a seminar, please refer to the information provided on the corresponding chair's website regarding registration and topic proposal.

-Additionally, and depending on the available capacities, you may request to write an independent master thesis (in principle in German or English).
-Thematically, the master thesis should address legal issues in the fields of "Information and Communication Law,” "Intellectual Property Law" or "Competition Law" (Federal Law Against Unfair Competition, "UWG").
+Additionally, and depending on the available capacities, you may request to write an independent master thesis (in principle in German oder English).
+Thematically, the master thesis should address legal issues in the fields of "Information and Communication Law", "Intellectual Property Law" or "Competition Law" (Federal Law Against Unfair Competition, "UWG").

-You may send any such request to the chair (firstname.lastname@example.org), which shall include the following documents:
+You may send any such request to the chair (Lst.email@example.com), which shall include the following:

-Provided that there is sufficient capacity and the submitted documents meet our requirements, both in terms of topic and quality, we will be pleased to invite you to a first meeting at the chair (unfortunately, due to the current situation, the meeting will be held online / on the phone) to discuss the disposition and research question / thesis as well as to clarify any open questions.
+Provided that there is sufficient capacity and the submitted documents meet our requirements, both in terms of topic and quality, we will be pleased to invite you to a first meeting at the chair to discuss the disposition and research question / thesis as well as to clarify any open questions.

 Based on the submitted documents and the first meeting, a decision will be made as to the supervision of the master thesis.

-If Prof. Thouvenin decides to supervise the master thesis, a Master Thesis Agreement will be signed.
+If Professor Thouvenin decides to supervise the master thesis, a Master Thesis Agreement will be signed.